Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-AARP Membership — $12 for your first year when you sign up for Automatic Renewal
+AARP Membership— $12 for your first year when you sign up for Automatic Renewal

-Get instant access to members-only products and hundreds of discounts, a free second membership, and a subscription to AARP The Magazine.
+Get instant access to members-only products and hundreds of discounts, a free second membership, and a subscription to AARP the Magazine.

 Join Now

-When it comes to supermarket sales consumers should focus on shelf-stable foods.
+When it comes to supermarket sales, consumers should focus on shelf-stable foods.
 These are foods that can last in the pantry for at least a year.
 They don’t have to be cooked or refrigerated to eat.
 Other foods that can be frozen for a few months can also be bargains.
-With that in mind, here’s a list of five supermarket staples that you should buy on sale to help beat inflation.
+With that in mind, here’s a list of eight supermarket staples that you should buy on sale to help beat inflation.

 1. Canned goods